seperman/deepdiff/docs/numbers.rst

 -------------------------

 number_to_string_func : function, default=None
+    In certain cases DeepDiff converts numbers to strings in order to compare them.
+This is for example done when significant digits parameter is defined.
+    Or when the ignore_numeric_type_changes=True and several other cases.
-    This is an advanced feature to give the user the full control into overriding how numbers are converted to strings for comparison.
+    This number_to_string_func parameter gives the user the full control into overriding how numbers are converted to strings for comparison.
 The default function is defined in https://github.com/seperman/deepdiff/blob/master/deepdiff/helper.py and is called number_to_string.
-You can define your own custom function instead.
+You can define your own custom function instead of the default one in the helper module.

 Defining your own number_to_string_func
     Lets say you want the numbers comparison happen only for numbers above 100 for some reason.